Superman in film: Abandonment

-Retrospective development (2015–2018)
+Retrospective development (2015–2018, 2023)

 The film's backstory was covered in the 2015 documentary film The Death of "Superman Lives": What Happened?.
 Kevin Smith would go on to direct the ninth episode of the second season of Supergirl, which was titled "Supergirl Lives" as homage to Superman Lives.

 In November 2016, Kevin Smith said that he was open to having the Superman Lives script be adapted as an animated film, with Nicolas Cage voicing Superman and Michael Rooker voicing Lex Luthor.
-The following year, Batman vs. Two-Face writer Michael Jelenic stated that he originally pitched an animated film based on Smith's Superman Lives script, saying that Warner Bros seriously considered it for a long time.
+The following year, Batman vs. Two-Face writer Michael Jelenic revealed that he originally pitched an animated film based on Smith's Superman Lives script, saying that Warner Bros seriously considered it for a long time.
 According to Jelenic, Cage would have loved to voice Superman in the film, but the idea never materialized and his pitch was abandoned.

 Cage was ultimately cast to voice Superman in the animated film Teen Titans Go!
-To the Movies, based on the Teen Titans Go! cartoon show, which was released on July 27, 2018.
-In October 2019, Cage was approached to play Superman, in live-action form, by Marc Guggenheim and the producers of the Arrowverse five-part crossover event "Crisis on Infinite Earths", which aired from December 2019 to January 2020, but Cage's inclusion was ultimately dropped for unknown reasons.
+To the Movies, based on the Teen Titans Go! cartoon show, which was released in July 2018.
+In 2019, Cage was approached to play Superman, in live-action form, by Marc Guggenheim and the producers of the Arrowverse five-part crossover event "Crisis on Infinite Earths", which aired from December 2019 to January 2020, but Cage's inclusion was ultimately dropped for unknown reasons.
+In 2023, Cage made a cameo as Superman in The Flash, directed by Andy Muschietti.
+The film includes a scene rendered through computer-generated imagery where Cage as Superman, exactly as he looks in the 90s test footage, fights a robotic spider, as an homage to the demand that Jon Peters gave to Kevin Smith.

 Batman vs. Superman: Asylum (2004)

-In the early 2000s, Warner Brothers wanted to reboot the Superman film series with an origin story and ignore the "Death of Superman" storyline that had been stuck in development limbo through the late 1990s.
+In the early 2000s, Warner Bros. wanted to reboot the Superman film series with an origin story and ignore "The Death of Superman" storyline that had been stuck in development limbo through the late 1990s.

 In 2001, screenwriter Paul Attanasio was almost signed to pen a new script for producer Jon Peters; although McG being widely reported as attached to Attanasio's Superman script, which was greenlit, he dropped out in favor of Charlie's Angels: Full Throttle (2003).
-Ultimately, Andrew Kevin Walker was hired in August that year after pitching Warner Bros an idea titled Batman vs. Superman, attaching Wolfgang Petersen as director.
+Ultimately, Andrew Kevin Walker was hired in August that year after pitching Warner Bros. an idea titled Batman vs. Superman, attaching Wolfgang Petersen as director.

 In February 2002, filmmaker J. J. Abrams was hired to write a new screenplay for a stand-alone Superman film, going under the title of Superman: Flyby, again approaching Petersen to direct.
 In July, Abrams turned in his script, designed to be the first of a trilogy.
 Lorenzo di Bonaventura—Warner Bros' executive vice president for worldwide motion pictures—though liking Abrams' script, nonetheless planned to release Batman vs Superman first.
 Abrams' script was thereby put on hold in favor of Walker's Batman vs. Superman idea.